 “Narnia” is the name given to a set of waterfalls in the Hilo Forest Reserve.
 These falls are not reachable without trespassing and access to them is restricted.
 Furthermore, flash floods and strong currents are a real danger there.
 Please do not put these waterfalls on your to-do list.

-More waterfalls can be found at the northern Hamakua coast seaside cliffs and the valleys of the Kohala coast.
+More waterfalls can be found at the northern Hāmākua coast seaside cliffs and the valleys of the Kohala coast.
 These falls are more difficult to visit and include the last of our favorites that can only be seen from a distance: the Hiʻilawe falls.

-1: ʻAkaka falls
+1: ʻAkaka Falls

 Read more: in our guide to visiting the ʻAkaka falls.

-2: Rainbow falls (Waiānuenue)
+2: Rainbow Falls (Waiānuenue)

 Read more: in our guide to visiting the Rainbow falls.

-3: Umauma falls
+3: Umauma Falls

 Waterfall Rappel at the Umauma Falls